vaarvik/php-docker-env/README.md

     ```

 4. **Access the Application:** Once the containers are up and running, you can access your PHP application via a web browser at `http://127.0.0.1`.
 Note that Nginx's welcome screen may be displayed at `http://localhost`.
+5. **Navigate to your theme folder:** In the same terminal window, change the directory to the mytheme theme folder:
+    ```
+    cd app/public/wp-content/themes/mytheme
+    ```
+6. **Install dependencies:** Use npm (Node Package Manager) to install the necessary dependencies for the theme located in directory.
+These dependencies typically include libraries and tools required for tasks like compiling Sass to CSS, minifying JavaScript, and optimizing images.

+    ```
+    npm i
+    ```

+7. **Run gulp and live server:** Execute the gulp command to run Gulp tasks configured for your theme.
+Gulp automates various development tasks such as compiling SASS to CSS and minifying JavaScript.
+Additionally, it starts a live server, enabling real-time updates and browser synchronization during development.

+    ```
+    npm start
+    ```

+A new window should open, showing a live server of http://127.0.0.1.

+1. **Setup WordPress:** If the website is new and don't have a wp-config.php (not yet linked to a database), you'll need to provide database information found in `docker-compose.yaml` for the initial WordPress setup.
+Remember, the username and password provided are for local development only:

+    - Database Name: `wp`
+    - Database Username: `wp`
+    - Database Password: `secret`
+    - Database Host: `mysql`

 ## Configuration